Ruthlessly Buried History of Dalits Beneath My City – Kammatipaadam

 ii] The still persisting evils of caste-based oppression (apart from being tormented by the real-estate mafia) are thoughtfully put in certain scenes.
 For instance, there is a moment in the movie where a young Anitha comes to Krishna’s window medicines without stepping inside his house and is later shooed away by his sister.

-Rajeev Ravi’s well-crafted execution and filmmaking addon to the brilliance of the film.
+Rajeev Ravi’s well-crafted execution and filmmaking add on to the brilliance of the film.
 His visuals are realistic and unadulterated.
-The way his camera captures the beauty of black skin through the leading lady Shaun Romy and many other characters are not something you usually come across in a Malayalam movie.
+The way his camera captures the beauty of black skin through the leading lady Shaun Romy and many other characters is not something you usually come across in a Malayalam movie.

-Dulquer Salman as Krishna in Kammatipaadam offers one of the rarest and best performance to date.
+Rajeev Ravi’s attempt in breaking the conventional notions of filmmaking is the beginning of a new era of creative and experimental visualization.
+Dulquer Salman as Krishna in Kammatipaadam offers one of the rarest and best performances to date.
 However, it is Vinayakan who steals most of the show as Ganga.
 Debutant Manikandan also offers a spectacular performance as Balan Chettan.

 The supporting casts (Balan and Ganga’s father and grandfather and others) included a bunch of actors who contributed to making the film as realistic as possible.

 However, Kammatipadaam is not everyone’s cup of tea and lags in certain portions.
-The film undoubtedly finds its place in Indian film history and as director Anurag Kashyap claims, ‘is one of the best gangster film ever made.’
+The film undoubtedly finds its place in Indian film history and as director Anurag Kashyap claims, ‘is one of the best gangster films ever made.